yendregi/HyperRunner-Tutorial/README.md

 	6. there is a basic sound manager created which adds:
 		1. ability to load and play "sounds"
 			1. level 1 stage is music I wrote based on the java beads library
-			2. lazer sound is thanks to "Kenny" media
+			2. lazer sound is thanks to "Kenny" (the jesus media god of open source!)
 			3. other sound effects are my own fun

 # some basics if your really new to this